 My rare books blog is named after Aldus Manutius, the 15th century Venetian printer who supervised the creation of the Italic fount and the octavo format (the format in which most of our books today are published).

 Aldus played a major role in the popularization of classics.
-He printed many of the great Greek authors for the first time, and his octavo format made these books more accessible to a wider public.
+He printed many of the great Greek authors for the first time, and his pioneering of the octavo format made books more accessible to a wider public.